decoders

 nanoid

-Accepts and returns nanoid string values.
+Accepts and returns Nano ID string values.
+By default, expects a standard 21-char nanoid, but you can optionally specify different size constraints.
 It assumes the default nanoid alphabet.
 If you're using a custom alphabet, use regex() instead.

 uuid